noricor/Digital-Controller/README.md

-# Digital-Filter
+# Digital-Controller
-A basic simulation of a digital filter
+A basic simulation of a digital controller